How many hats have you worn in your Nonprofit organization?

 Take a step back.
 Donations are important, but are there other ways to get the funds?
 Other ways to get the tasks done?
 Could volunteers do some of the work you are raising funds to hire for?
 Without thinking through these elements, you may launch into an extensive donor outreach program before you determine what the best use of your time and energy is.

 Do you spend a day each week on administration, to ensure compliance?
 How much more could you raise if you spent that day doing donor stewardship instead?
-Are their other ways to ensure compliance?
+Are there other ways to ensure compliance?
 These are the questions you need to ask to begin being effective instead of merely efficient.

 In Greg’s book, he explores far more and in far more detail and if you aren’t sure yet, I highly recommend reading it.
 But if you just need a pit stop to collect your thoughts and remind yourself what really matters, come back to that one key statement: “Focus on being effective rather than being efficient.”

 Take a few of your many hats off and decide which ones are getting you to where you want to go.
-Then double down, make that “hat” the most important and excel on that task.
+Then double down, make that “hat” the most important, and excel on that task.